 KNOW Workplace Cancer

-KNOW Workplace Cancer is a national occupational cancer project led by a group of experts from around Australia.
+KNOW Workplace Cancer is a national occupational and environmental cancer project led by a group of experts from around Australia.
 For information about this project, please visit the Cancer Council Australia KNOW Workplace Cancer page.

 The project aims to raise awareness of occupational and environmental cancers and educate employers and employees on being able to identify carcinogens (cancer-causing agents) in their workplace and what they can do to reduce their risk.

 On This Page

 - What is workplace cancer?

 - What are the most common workplace cancers in Australia?

 - Workers compensation and the Deemed Disease List

 - Prevention is better than cure